ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="1198" height="496" alt="image" src="https://github.com/user-attachments/assets/5d281923-fed8-45a4-b91f-b1c4ce8539c6" />

-- Let's try to create a input field and when write a scipt that will execute when the user focus on the field.
+- Let's try to create a input field we write a scipt that will execute when the user focus on the field.

 <input id=a ng-focus=$event.composedPath()|orderBy:'(x=alert)(document.cookie)'>#a';